 Now place the two tinned wires together and hold still while heating them with the soldering iron so that the tin on both of the wires melt together.

 Soldering on a PCB

-How to solder through-hole components on a PCB starts by placing the component in its hole.
-Bend the leads of the component so that it stays in its position.
+How to solder through-hole components on a PCB starts by placing the part in its hole.
+Bend the leads of the part so that it stays in its place.

-Note: If you are soldering IC’s, it can be smart to use an IC socket.
-Some ICs can be damaged if the heat from the soldering iron is too hot.
+Note: If you are soldering IC’s, it is smart to use an IC socket.
+Some ICs will break if the heat from the soldering iron is too hot.